corkiejp/Corkiejp-notes-on-awesome-bluesky/README.md

 The below may or may not feature in awesome list!

 - [Bluesky User Count](https://bsky-users.theo.io/) Official Bluesky user count!
 Compared to next item on list?
-- [Sky Zoo](https://skyzoo.blue/stats) Interesting stats on accounts.
+- [Sky Zoo](https://skyzoo.blue/stats) by [JYC](https://bsky.app/profile/jyc.dev) - Interesting stats on accounts.
 Discrepancies on user count due to deletions etc.